utkrsh-shukla/utkrsh-shukla.github.io/index.md

 ## Little Bit About My Little Skillset
 ___

-Till 2021, I understand topics from Maths which are required for Data Science,
+Till 2021, I understand topics from Maths which are required for Data Science, As of tech knowledge, I have some beginner level experience in C, C++ and Java.
+So i can pick up these languages in about 2 months.
+I have also taken Computational Thinking coursr which helped in developin an approach for solving problems.
 > ![](images/python--v2.gif) ![](images/github--v3.gif)
 ![](15ddf26df65cd2f79d6f.jpg)
 >I also started to work on Python, Flutter and github